fcasaloti/CompanyEmployeeDirectory/README.md

 # CompanyEmployeeDirectory

-This is a page created as an assignment for CSIS3380 Douglas College Course.
-The main purpose of this page is to use jQuery to get random users data from a public API to render in a page to simulate a Company Employee Directory.
+It is an application created as an assignment for CSIS3380 Douglas College Course.
+The purpose of this page is to use jQuery to get random users data from a public API rendering in a page to simulate a Company Employee Directory.

+JQuery retrieves all data randomly using AJAX and pull information in JSON format.

+Technologies used:
+* JQuery
+* AJAX
+* HTML
+* CSS